Greek colonisation: History

 The Greeks started colonising around the beginning of the 8th century BC when the Euboeans founded Pithecusae in Southern Italy and Olynthus in Chalcidice, Greece.
 Subsequently, they founded the colonies of Cumae, Zancle, Rhegium and Naxos.

-At the end of the 8th century, Euboea fell into decline with the outbreak of the Lelantine War but colonial foundation continued by other Greeks such as the Ionians and Corinthians.
+At the end of the 8th century, Euboea fell into decline with the outbreak of the Lelantine War but other Greeks—such as the Ionians and Corinthians—continued to found colonies.
 The Ionians started their first colonies around the 7th century in Southern Italy, Thrace and on the Black Sea.
 Thera founded Cyrene and Andros, and Samos founded multiple colonies in the Northern Aegean.